RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_mmcr_infotheory/main.md

 5/N

-Numerical simulations confirm our maths, showing power law scaling of the gap between MMCR's optimal loss and uniform embeddings with the number of manifolds and the ambient dimension
+Numerical simulations confirm our maths, showing that the gap between MMCR's optimal loss and the loss achieved by invariant & uniform embeddings falls as a power in the number of manifolds (N) and in the ambient dimension (D), peaking at the N=D threshold
 ![](uniform_distribution_nuclear_norm_percent_err_vs_D_by_N.png)
 ![](uniform_distribution_nuclear_norm_percent_err_vs_N_by_D.png)